dhborus/Midcentury/Thoughts.md

 Notes, of course, in plain text. put them in a folder under the project.
 One for Draft, one for Notes, one for bibliography, one for planning/outline and so forth.

 Think I can easily transfer between Atom and Ulysses.
-Again Pandoc is a marvellous program.
+Ulysses will have some appeal.
+Instantaneous saves, seamless move between devices.
+Scrivener-Bookends to be put in mothballs.

+Do need to learn the following about Atom:

+1. Misspellings do not show up immediately.
+2. Use of terminal from within Atom.
+3. Thesaurus use
+4. Understanding panels.
+For awhile, far too busy.
+5. Possible packages.